 Day 3.
-Beatty to Mesquite Springs, California, 64 miles
+Beatty to Mesquite Spring, California, 64 miles

 After a quick spin into the ghost town of Rhyolite and a stop to check out the “ghost” sculptures, we’ll ascend a gradual climb to the California border before a mile-long descent into Death Valley.
 Don’t relax quite yet — we’ve got another gradual climb toward our overnight location.
 Keep your cameras ready!
 This is sure to be a photogenic day capped off by our first night of camping at Mesquite Springs!

 Day 4.
-Mesquite Springs to Stovepipe Wells, 38 miles
+Mesquite Spring to Stovepipe Wells, 38 miles

 After a hearty breakfast, we’ll ride up to Ubehebe Crater for an optional self-guided hike.
 After exploring this 600-foot-deep volcanic crater, formed explosively when rising magma struck ground water, we’ll cycle onward to Stovepipe Wells.
 Don’t forget to enjoy views of the amazing dunes along the way!